Skip to main content

 At childbirth, the lobes produce milk.
 The milk flows through the milk ducts to the nipple.
 Around the nipple is the areola.
 It contains tiny glands that lubricate the nipple during breast feeding.
 The areola also contains smooth muscles that cause the nipple to push out.
 This makes it easier for a baby to latch on during breastfeeding.

-Current as of: November 27, 2023
+Current as of: April 30, 2024

-Author: Healthwise Staff
+Author: Ignite Healthwise, LLC Staff

 Clinical Review Board